sacredbanana/AmigaGPT/README.md

 ## Launching **AmigaGPT**
 * Launch the application by double-clicking the AmigaGPT icon
 * You may also launch the app in the command line but before you do, run the command `STACK 20000` to give the program 20kb of stack since the default stack size for apps launched from the shell is 4kb and this is not enough for **AmigaGPT** and will cause random crashes due to stack overflow.
-This is not required when you lauch the app by double clicking the icon since the stack size is saved in the icon
+This is not required when you launch the app by double clicking the icon since the stack size is saved in the icon

 ## Usage